ganeti/ganeti/man/ganeti-rapi.rst

 ``--no-ssl`` option, or alternatively the certificate used can be changed via the ``-C`` option and the key via the ``-K`` option.

-The daemon will listen to the "ganeti-rapi" tcp port, as listed in the system services database, or if not defined, to port 5080 by default.
+The daemon will listen to the "ganeti-rapi" TCP port, as listed in the system services database, or if not defined, to port 5080 by default.

 See the *Ganeti remote API* documentation for further information.